ArkajyotiSaha/RandomForestsGLS/README.md

 ====

 ## Overview
 The R package `RandomForestsGLS: Random Forests for dependent data` fits non-linear regression models on dependent data with Generalised Least Square (GLS) based Random Forest (RF-GLS).
 Classical Random forests ignore the correlation structure in the data for purpose of greedy partition, mean estimation and resampling for each regression tree.
-The package implements a RF-GLS which circumvents the aforementioned problems by incorporating a working correlation structure of the data in for partition, mean estimation and resampling.
+The package implements a RF-GLS proposed in Saha, Basu and Datta (2021) which circumvents the aforementioned problems by incorporating a working correlation structure of the data in for partition, mean estimation and resampling.
+In this article, it is shown that the greedy split criteion of classical regression trees can be written as an Ordinary Least Square (OLS) optimization with membership in current leaf nodes forming the design matrix.
+The article extends RF to RF-GLS in a similar vein to how OLS is extended to Generalized Least Square (GLS) by incorporating the covariance structure of the data in the cost function.
+This ensures that the node splitting and node representatives involve contribution from points belonging to other nodes, weighed by their respective spatial correlations.
+In classical Random Forest (RF), data points are bootstrapped for each of the regression trees, without accounting for their inherent correlation structure.
+RF-GLS circumvents this problem by resampling/subsampling uncorrelated contrasts instead of original data points.

 ## Installation
 In order to install the development version of the package, please run the following command in R: